Arizona Republican loses lawsuit over attorney general race

 Dan Barr, an attorney representing Mayes, said Hamadeh didn’t present evidence to his claims.
 “What on earth are we doing here?”
 Barr asked during closing arguments.
 “People can’t file complaints (over elections) with no facts.”

-And a court hearing to present results of recounts in the race for state superintendent and for a state legislative seat is scheduled for Thursday.
-A similar hearing is expected to be held next week for the attorney general’s race, though it hasn’t yet been scheduled.
+A court hearing is scheduled Thursday to present results of recounts in the races for attorney general, state superintendent and for a state legislative seat.

 Another judge is considering Republican Kari Lake’s challenge of her loss to Hobbs in the governor’s race. ___

-Note: This story has been corrected to show that the attorney general’s race will be part of a hearing Thursday, not in another hearing that has yet to be scheduled.